udsenlfc/KitchenDump/README.md

 - `storage`: User's saved pantry and fridge ingredients
 - `favorites`: User's saved favorite recipes

 The dataset is sourced from Kaggle: https://www.kaggle.com/datasets/seungyeonhan1/recipe-dataset-with-images-tags-and-ratings/data.
-It contains ~21K recipes with images, however for the use case and due to thehuge sizing, the images were cut, as well as a random set of 1000 recipes were picked from the set.
+It contains ~21K recipes with images, however for the use case and due to the huge sizing, the images were cut, as well as a random set of 1000 recipes were picked from the set.

 The raw dataset stores ingredients as unstructured strings such as "1 1/2 cups low-sodium chicken broth".
 To structure these into separate fields (quantity, unit, name) as well as the original "raw" string for display usage, the Python library `ingredient-parser-nlp` was used during dataset preparation.
 This library applies a trained NLP model to parse ingredient strings into structured components.
 The parsed output forms the basis of the `recipe_ingredients` table schema.